lockmeister/roboflow-dataset-capture/README.md

 **Option B: Install as Mobile App (Best Experience)**
 1. Open the app URL in your mobile browser
-2. Go to Settings (⚙️)
-3. Tap **"📱 Install as Local App"**
+2. Tap the green **"Install"** button (top-right on camera screen)
-4. Follow the browser prompts to install
+3. Follow the browser prompts to install
-5. Launch from your home screen like a native app!
+4. Launch from your home screen like a native app!

 **Benefits of Installing:**
 - Appears on home screen with app icon